Combined 2004 and 2005 data indicate that

 289(23):3095-3105.

-were made for MDE caused by medical illness, bereavement,
+exclusions were made for MDE caused by medical illness,

-in the questions used to assess MDE among youths aged 12
+wording in the questions used to assess MDE among youths

-to 17 and adults aged 18 or older, data from youths were
+aged 12 to 17 and adults aged 18 or older, data from

-not combined with data from adults to obtain an overall
+youths were not combined with data from adults to obtain

 5 State-level estimates for 2004